CLdelisle/QRITTERS/README.md

 ![quantum superposition scattering](img/quantum_superposition_no_bar.gif)

-In other words this is the first simulation of the generation of quantum entanglement between emergent virtual creatures.
+In other words this is a simulation of the generation of quantum entanglement between emergent virtual creatures.

 ## What's in this repository?
 The first notebook, [I_Intro_to_CA.ipynb](I_Intro_to_CA.ipynb), contains an introduction to cellular automata.
 As an example, it implements Conway's [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) automaton in Python.